Community Engagement

 Optimizing NEON

 Optimizing NEON requires continuously improving and adapting the data, resources, and infrastructure to meet community needs through our engagement strategy.
 NEON is intended to be a community resource and, as such, must reflect the evolving needs of its user community and society at large.
-We provide numerous ways to collect community feedback (see below) while expanding efforts to facilitate optimization and accountability through our Community Engagement Technical Working Group.
-We work to ensure a diversity of perspectives is represented by all of NEON's external advisory bodies.
-This enhances the development of new, innovative ideas and research questions that NEON can help address while ensuring the program addresses issues of social and cultural relevance to diverse communities.
+We provide numerous ways to collect community feedback (see below).
+We work to ensure a wide breadth of perspectives is represented by all of NEON's external advisory bodies.
+This enhances the development of new, innovative ideas and research questions that NEON can help address while ensuring the program addresses issues of social and cultural relevance.

-Building a robust, active, and inclusive user community is supported through multiple education and training programs.
+Building a robust and knowledgable user community is supported through multiple education and training programs.
 They allow transdisciplinary user groups to gain the data management and analysis skills needed to work effectively with NEON data as well as experience working with team science and reproducible research approaches.
-Recruitment of individuals from groups underrepresented in STEM to these programs, while hosting them at Minority Serving Institutions and other similar organizations, supports our ongoing efforts to broaden participation in STEM.
-Our outreach activities also broaden awareness of the program through customized social media campaigns that reach existing and potential users.
+Our outreach activities also broaden awareness of the program through social media campaigns that reach existing and potential users.

 Advancing Science